enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 the client can send an HTTP request header with two Content-Length headers and a Body that contains a second smuggled HTTP request after one of the content lengths.
 If the intermediate and origin interpret the request in different ways, the intermediate might think that there was one request while the origin thinks there are now two requests.
 Not only would the first request get smuggled past intermediate defenses, if there is a second real request (so a total of three requests if you include the smuggled one) then the intermediary might cache the contents of the smuggled response with the cache key of the third request.
 There are nigh-infinite variations on this in HTTP/1.1 with frequent vulnerabilities being found and fixed.

-While HTTP/2 and HTTP/3 are better, conversions between HTTP versions can also be vectors for vulnerabilities here to creep in.
+While HTTP/2 and HTTP/3 are better ({{RFC9113}} {{RFC9114}}), conversions between HTTP versions can also be vectors for vulnerabilities here to creep in.
 Additionally, a malicious client could force an HTTP/1.1 connection to pollute shared resources (a cache or persistent connection) shared with other clients using newer HTTP protocols.
 Furthermore, the simplicity of HTTP/1.1 and large legacy code bases mean that there is extensive use of HTTP/1.1 in intermediaries such as reverse proxies in the ecosystem: origins themselves may have a proxy implementation fronting application servers, each of which having distinct HTTP implementations.

 ## Mitigation Overview

-The key concept of this specification is for HTTP/1.1 endpoints (such as an intermediate and an origin) to be able to share information about their state (eg, which request/response they think they’re parsing) in a way that is cryptographically bound to the hop-by-hop TLS connection.
+The key concept of this specification is for HTTP/1.1 endpoints (such as an intermediate and an origin) to be able to share information about their state (eg, which request/response they think they're parsing) in a way that is cryptographically bound to the hop-by-hop TLS connection.
 Since the attacker has no access to the key used for the cryptographic binding, this allows the endpoints to detect desynchronization and fail out but without needing changes to the HTTP/1.1 protocol itself.
 This shared key is then used to authenticate newly introduced hop-by-hop headers, binding information in those headers (which includes sequential request/response serial numbers) to the request.
 In the cases where requests or responses do become desynchronized the bound headers will not match what is expected or will fail to validate.

 While "Request Framing Confusion" attacks (such as HTTP Request Smuggling or HRS) are one of the most common forms of HTTP Processing Discrepancy attacks, other types of attacks such as Host Confusion can also cause problems.
 This specification focuses on the former, but as it evolves we may be able to extend the approach taken to defend against other forms of attacks such as Host Confusion and Path Confusion, as well as to protect headers added by Intermediaries.

 *(FOR DISCUSSION: How broadly do we want to scope this specification?
 How much do we include here, and how much do we leave hooks to enable future extension?)*

-HTTP endpoints communicating HTTPS over TLS use TLS Exporters to obtain the key used for the binding, enabling both endpoints of a connection to securely derive this key out-of-band from the request flow in a way that can’t be tampered with.
+HTTP endpoints communicating HTTPS over TLS use TLS Exporters to obtain the key used for the binding ({{!RFC8446, Section 7.5}} {{!RFC5705}}), enabling both endpoints of a connection to securely derive this key out-of-band from the request flow in a way that can't be tampered with.
 The use of Request Binding headers is also negotiated during the TLS handshake.

-The key used for the binding is abstracted out, so proprietary implementations not using TLS can distribute the key in some other manner, such as in a preface attribute that could be added to the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
+The key used for the binding is abstracted out, so proprietary implementations not using TLS can distribute the key in some other manner, such as in a preface attribute that could be added to the PROXY protocol {{PROXY}}.

 ## Illustrative Example